Use Short In A Sentence

 The strategic use of short sentences creates a variety of powerful rhetorical effects:

 • Clarity and Conciseness: Short sentences eliminate unnecessary words and promote clear communication.
 They are particularly beneficial when conveying complex information or explaining technical details.
-Breaking down intricate ideas into smaller, digestible units makes the information more accessible.
+Breaking down involved ideas into smaller, digestible units makes the information more accessible.

 Strategic Placement of Short Sentences